linz/nzgd2000-deformation-model/README.md

 The files and directory structure of the zip file are held in the .src directory of this repository.

+The deformation model in the master branch will always reflect the current release of the NZGD2000.
+Updated versions will be built in separate branches until they are released.

 The zip file contains [documentation](./src/documentation/NZGD2000DeformationModelFormat.pdf) describing the components of the model and how the deformation is